BEFORE TAKING HITS,

 MENTAL HEALTH

-Daily or near-daily use of marijuana can have a negative effect on your memory.
-Marijuana, especially in high doses, can cause hallucinations, paranoia and not knowing what’s real.
+Daily or near-daily use of cannabis can have a negative effect on your memory.
+Cannabis, especially in high doses, can cause hallucinations, paranoia and not knowing what’s real.

 Two marijuana cigarettes.